 Doxa’s Malmsbury Camp and City Camp are available for use by Community groups that fit within Doxa’s definition of disadvantaged youth.
 The camp will be made available for these groups only on weekends and public holidays, where the camp has not been booked by a school from Doxa’s target cohort.
 Not for profit groups may be granted access to camps during weeks within the school term that the camp is not filled with Doxa’s target cohort.
 Not for profit groups may also be granted access to camps in cases where schools make last minute cancellations, and despite best efforts, the camp cannot be filled by schools from within the 30% neediest.

 A special exception will be made for RYLA district 9790, which presently books for one week, during term 4.
 This exception is made on the grounds that the participants of RYLA are from within Doxa’s definition of “disadvantaged youth” and we have formed an outstanding partnership over the course of the last three years.
 This group also represents a large portion of Malmsbury Camp’s unrestricted revenue.

 3. Holiday Camps

-Malmsbury Camp will run four holiday camp programs each year.
-Three in Summer and one in Spring.
-City Camp will run two holiday camps in Summer.
-The invitation process will be consistent with the above process, that is, a tiered approach: Campers from the neediest schools will be prioritised to attend holiday camps.
+Malmsbury Camp will run three Holiday Camps each year; two-week long camps in Summer, and one-week long in Winter.
+The invitation process will be consistent with the above process, that is, a tiered approach.
+Campers from the neediest schools will be prioritised to attend Holiday Camps.